mssm-labmmol/gmak/README.md

 - More general support for complex topologies
 - What about dgsolv?
 - Refactor read_input for god's sake
+- replace is_timeseries by apply_filter
+- grep all TODO and todo

 # Documentation Points